 Each transect should run diagonally across the long axis of the monitoring plot.
 This can be done by anchoring the 0-m mark of the transect to one edge of the riparian or wetland area and crossing the plot at an angle so that the 25-m mark of the transect coincides with the opposite edge of the riparian or wetland area.
 The transects should be spaced equidistant between the center of the plot and the edges of the plot, which is determined by dividing the length of the monitoring plot by the number of transects + 1.
-Spacing can be measured from the center of the transects for shorter plots where transects are close together or from the ends of the transects for longer plots where the transect, the spacing should take into account the length occupied by the transects, which will depend on the angle of the transects.
+Spacing can be measured from the center of the transects for shorter plots where transects are close together or from the ends of the transects for longer plots where the transects are farther apart, whichever is easier in the field.
+If spacing is measured from the ends of the transect, the spacing should take into account the length occupied by the transects, which will depend on the angle of the transects.
 All spacing measurements can be estimated in the field to facilitate plot layout.
 Exact coordinates will be documented when transects are established.